December 07, 2022

 Biometric authentication is better than passwords, 2FA, and non-FIDO MFA.

-Biometrics replace passwords as an easier, safer way to authenticate.
+Biometric authentication replaces passwords as an easier, safer way to authenticate.
 Biometric authentication measures (the metric) a user’s biology (a thumbprint, for example) against a stored version of that metric.
 If a match is made, authorization is granted instantly.
-Because biology-based proof is more secure than any other authentication technology we’ve seen, and because of its speed, accuracy, and accessibility, biometric authentication is becoming commonplace.
+Because biology-based proof like biometric authentication is more secure than any other authentication technology we’ve seen, and because of its speed, accuracy, and accessibility, biometric authentication is becoming commonplace.

 And that sounds good to security companies, eCommerce sites, corporations, and to the average Joe.